 Abd-El-Khalick said his “village playground” encompassed many collegial and hardworking Illinois colleagues, including emeritus psychology professor William Brewer, whom he said was the “epitome of a scholar.”

 Brewer returned the compliment while speaking about Abd-El-Khalick, saying his colleague’s studies on science education have made huge contributions to the field.

 “He has a tendency to often look and see where the underlying assumptions are, and then go at them.
 That’s hard because they’re kind of hidden from you,” said Brewer.

 During his acceptance speech, Abd-El-Khalick related the numerous wars he endured while growing up in his homeland of Lebanon, mentioning his parents who made vast sacrifices to educate their children, as well as his two sisters, Hala and Hiyam, who are “obviously smarter than me and did great for themselves.”
 His siblings have advanced degrees and are lifelong learners, according to Abd-El-Khalick.

 Rounding out the collaborative community, the Education professor acknowledged the incredible support and sacrifices of his wife, Lama, who was also in attendance.

 “I hope by now you all are convinced that, indeed, it takes a village to raise a child,” Abd-El-Khalick repeated at the conclusion of his remarks.
 “This child is deeply thankful and appreciative of all your support, guidance, and sacrifice over the years.”

-In addition to the professorship in Education, the late Mr. Gauthier also endowed two professorships in the College of Engineering at the University of Illinois.
+In addition to this fund, the late Mr. Gauthier also endowed two professorships in the College of Engineering at the University of Illinois.
 Recipients are those whose work has the potential to change our understanding of all the contexts in which learning takes place, with a focus on entrepreneurship education.
 Professor Nick Burbules was named a Grayce Wicall Gauthier professor in the College of Education.